Jasv06/swot_manipulation/README.md

 rosrun human_robot_interaction robot_control_industrial_3.py
 ```
 ### Example Video
 If all the previous steps were followed correclty and carefully you should be able to see the following.
+(Click on the image below)

 [![Watch the video](images/robot.png)]()